 Why Do Crested Geckos Shed?

 The skin of crested geckos consists of two large layers: the dermis and the epidermis.
-The epidermis is the outer layer of the skin and new cells are constantly created at the bottom of it.
+The epidermis is the skin’s outer layer, and new cells are constantly created at the bottom of it.
 These skin cells fill up with keratin, a protein that gives protection and prevents water loss.

-When the skin cells are fully grown and filled with keratin they die off.
+When the skin cells are fully grown and filled with keratin, they die off.
 The resulting old and dead skin needs to be replaced with new skin.
-Unlike our own skin cells, the old and dead skin of crested geckos comes as a whole layer.
-In some cases, the dead layer breaks in pieces and the shedding process happens in stages.
+Unlike our skin cells, the old and dead skin of crested geckos comes as a whole layer.
+In some cases, the dead layer breaks into pieces and the shedding process happens in stages.

 When Do Crested Geckos Shed?